plague-spreader/cfgcm/README.md

 file is present, it is possible to map a description to each of the connections for a more convenient way of visualizing everything.

+You can set `CFGCM_SORT_CMD` environment variable to sort the connection entries as wanted.

 ### Example

 Let's say you want to connect to a Cisco router with SSH and you also want a